 At Fashion Studies, we believe that there are multiple ways to understand and share knowledge.
 More importantly, we know that we don’t know everything about how to disseminate academic work; we’re still learning, and we promise to get better and better.
 Because of this, we currently invite three submission formats: academic papers, creative works and interviews.
 As a mixed media focused publication, a combination of these are also always welcomed.
 If you have a submission that you feel does not fit these formats, feel free to contact us!
 We promise to work together to help move your submission forward through the process.

-Please see our handy checklist that includes important details on how submissions to the FSJ should be formatted.
+Please see our handy checklist that includes important details on how submissions to Fashion Studies should be formatted.

 There are three formats to choose from:

 The first section of Fashion Studies will be made up of academic papers.

 - May also be supplemented with the use of mixed media

 - When possible, please submit papers as Word documents